 We’ve had many positive experiences with the media.
 People from our meetings have been willing participants in many news broadcasts, newspaper articles, and more school reports than we can count.
 There have also been some higher-profile encounters that have turned out well.
-Journalists, novelists, sociologists, filmmakers, and all sorts of other interested parties from the obscure to household names have shared in our meetings, with those concerned being happy with the results.
+Journalists, novelists, sociologists, filmmakers, actors, and all sorts of other interested parties from the obscure to household names have shared in our meetings, with those concerned being happy with the results.

 Recommended reading, listening, and watching material:

 - What is a Hacker? – Computer security and cryptography expert Bruce Schneier gives a quite sensible explanation of the term.

 - Conscience of a Hacker, aka The Hacker Manifesto – Written by Loyd Blankenship in 1986 shortly after his arrest, this is the text file that continues to inspire generations of hackers.